InterVarsity Press: Expansion

 In 1968 Jim Nyquist became IVP's full-time director and Jim Sire became IVP's first full-time editor.
 Four other full-time employees filled out the staff.
 Shortly afterward, IVP began publishing Francis Schaeffer's works, beginning IVP's reputation as a publisher of note.
 In 1965, IVP launched the IVP Book Club and the bookstore Rack program in 1971, solidifying a sales base; these programs continue to be important parts of the publishing program.

 In 1984 Linda Doll moved from the editorship of HIS Magazine to the directorship of IVP.
 The next year LifeGuide Bible Studies were launched; they have now sold over 15 million copies.
 When Linda Doll decided to return to editing in 1990, Ken DeRuiter was appointed executive director.

 In that same year, the award-winning Dictionary of Christianity in America was released.
 While IVP had published several reference books created in Great Britain, Dictionary of Christianity in America was the first reference book published by IVP originating in the United States.
 In 1994 IVP published their first Bible, The NIV Quiet Time Bible.

-Recent Years and Present Day
+Recent years and present day

 In 1979, IVP built a warehouse and distribution center in Westmont, Illinois.
 IVP relocated to new offices constructed adjacent to the distribution center in 1995.
 Two years later, following Ken DeRuiter's retirement, Bob Fryling joined IVP as its new director.
 Heart.
 Soul.
 Mind.
 Strength. by IVP editors Andy Le Peau and Linda Doll was written in 2006 as an anecdotal history of the publishing company, summarizing leading authors and books that shaped evangelicalism in the 20th century.
 In 2016, after years of leadership as sales and marketing director, Jeff Crosby was named IVP publisher.
 Terumi Echols was named the president and publisher of IVP in September 2021.
+In 2023, IVP's offices moved from Westmont to Lisle, Illinois.